roktcode/blog/content/about.md

 ---

 # Hello, I'm Muhammad!
 I am a software developer located in Egypt.
 Topics like religion and history seem to interest me.
 I enjoy analyzing or trying to analyze human behavior, I could say it's my hobby.
-I share here my thoughts onreligion, life and the world.
+I share here my thoughts onreligion, life, and the world.

 ## Let me hear from you, I'm available at: